MichaelJSr/TTSCardMaker/README.md

 “Unkown” type upon first summon, may change this type to any other type (including nothing)

 ## Minions
-Non protective minions occupy the same field as the summoner, and do not protect them from attacks
+Shield icon : Non protective minions occupy the same field as the summoner, and do not protect them from attacks.
-- Non Protective minions are designated by a sword symbol
-- Protective minions are designated by a shield symbol

-Protective Minions stand in front of the creature that summoned them, pushing that creature (and the non portective minions around it) back to the secondary field
+Sword and ribbon icon :Protective minions push the equipped creature (and the non-protective minions around it) back one field.

-Minions count as creatures for most purposes, however, are different in a few important ways, such as:
-- Awarding no points when killed
-- Not being able to use actions to generate bricks
+A summoner has the option to summon protective minions behind itself in the secondary field.

-Minions will stay with a creature even if it is switched out
+Minions will stay equipped to a creature even if it is switched out.

-If all point-yielding creatures in a slot die, then non-persistant minions in that slot also die
+If all point-yielding creatures in a slot die, then non-persistant minions in that slot also die.

-A creature has the option to summon protective minions behind itself in the secondary field

-A creature can swap fields with its protective minions once during its turn, but only if both of them have 1 or more actions remaining (it does not cost an action to swap fields)

-A creature that has already used an action may not use an action with a protective minion they summon
+Minions do not yeild points when killed.
+Minions cannot generate BRICKS.

 ## Attacking
-An attack is classified as any act that could either deal damage or inflict a negative de-buff
+Attacks occour when creatures uses an action to preform an attack, when an attack item is used, or an ability deals damage or inflicts debuffs separate from the attack stat of a creature.
+ Attacks from abilities cannot trigger counter damage or counter items.

+The damage from attacks are reduced by half of the defense of the target.
+DMG - (1/2*DEF)

 After calculating damage done past DEF and rounding, apply a multiplier to the damage dealt based on the SPD difference between the attacker and the target, known as Combo Damage:
-- 1.5x DMG if attackers' speed is double that of the targets
-- 2x DMG if triple
+1.5x DMG if attackers’ speed is double that of the targets, 2x DMG if triple.

-When a creature uses an ability or item to attack all enemy creatures at once, the attacks happen left-to-right from the attacker's perspective and counter damage is dealt only after all the attacks have occured

-Abilities that deal damage or inflict debuffs separate from the attack stat of a creature count as an attack, but do not consume an action, and cannot trigger counter damage or counter items

-A decision to attack cannot be retracted if your opponent activates an item or ability during the attack

-If a creature attacks or is attacked, any de-buffs or stat changes inflicted on offense or defense are inflicted before the attack strikes, allowing those effects to alter the result of the attack
+If a creature attacks or is attacked, any de-buffs or stat changes inflicted on offense or defense are inflicted before the attack strikes, allowing those effects to alter the result of the attack.

+Intercepts make an attack target the interceptor rather then the original target.

+Multi-hit Attacks
+When a creature uses an ability or item to attack all enemy creatures at once, the attacks happen left-to-right from the attacker's perspective and counter damage or on death effects both happen after all instances of the attack are resolved.

 ## Damage Types
 Multiple damage types can be applied to an instance of damage, combining their effects.

-**Normal:** Non Piercing (blocked by def at a rate of 1 per 2 DEF)
+Normal: reduced by half of the defense of the target.
+DMG - (1/2*DEF)

-**Piercing:** Ignores Def
+Piercing: Ignores DEF

-**Counter:** Can only be dealt as retaliation to an attack.
+Counter: Can only be dealt as retaliation to an attack.
 Does not count as an attack, and can bypass abilities and protective minions as a result

-**Overkill:** Only applies when a card says so: Extra damage from one attack goes to another applicable card of attackers' choosing, and is effected by the DEF of that chosen target.
+Overkill: Only applies when a card says so: Extra damage from one attack goes to another applicable card of your choosing, and is effected by the DEF of that chosen target.
 This does not count as an "attack", and other effects of the attack (such as status effects) do not proc on overkill

-**Life steal:** DMG dealt is healed before the attack resolves, with a percent scalar where 100% is 1:1, 50% is 1:2, 200% is 2:1, etc.
+Life steal: DMG dealt after DEF is healed before the attack resolves, with a percent scalar where 100% is 1:1, 50% is 1:2, 200% is 2:1, etc.

-**Shockwave:** Deals damage to all enemy targets on the primary field aside from the original target, and also the secondary field slot behind the main target (This does not count as an attack)
+True damage: Is piercing, and cannot be negated, redirected, or reduced by any means.Shockwave: Deals damage to all enemy targets on the primary field aside from the original target, and also the secondary field

-**De-buff damage:** Is piercing by default, doesn’t count as an attack, and can damage cards that are in the hand

-**True damage:** Is piercing, and cannot be negated, redirected, or reduced by any means

-## Defending
-When a creature defends, it is turned 90 degrees, and its DEF stat doubles.
-This is Defense Mode

-A creature that defended stays in defense mode until the beginning of their next turn

-If all creatures on one side of the field are in defense mode, those creatures take 1 True Damage at the end of their turn

-When a creature moves to intercept an attack, it switches out of defense mode first

 ## Abilities
-5+ star creatures cannot have their abilities negated with few exceptions

-On first summon abilities cannot be negated reactively

-If a creature gains an on first summon ability (or if this is the first opportunity that an OFS ability can be procced), proc it now
+A creatures ability is only active while on the field unless otherwise specified.

-Multi turn based abilities such as (EOT) abilities count time passing even while they are negated
+Multi turn based abilities such as (EOT) abilities do not count time passing while in the hand.

-If a multi turn based ability such as an (EOT) ability is not used when available it can be used on a future turn instead
+If a multi turn based ability such as an (EOT) ability is not used when available it can be used on a future turn instead, but the cooldown does not begin until it is used.

+A passive ability is any ability that is not time based, that is an ongoing effect and can happen an infinite amount of times.
+If an item/ability does something upon being negated, the “upon being negated” effect itself has true negation immunity.

+"Counters" are unique per creature unless otherwise stated.

+Negation
+Multi turn based abilities such as (EOT) abilities count time passing even while they are negated.
+On first summon abilities cannot be negated reactively.
+5+ star creatures cannot have their abilities negated with few exceptions.True Negation Immunity: Complete immunity to any possible sources of negation, including sources that negate negation-immune creatures.If 2 creatures/sources attempt to negate each other simultaneously, they are both negated.
-Minions summoned by an ability remain even if the ability that summoned them is negated or if the creature that summoned them dies (unless they were summoned on that creature that died)
+Minions/Items/Stats/Counters summoned/gained by an ability remain even if the ability that summoned them is negated or if the creature that summoned them dies.

-Items given by an ability remain when the card is negated or dies

-If a creature is negated, stats or counters gained or lost permanently via abilities are not negated/removed

-If 2 creatures/sources attempt to negate each other simultaneously, they are both negated

-Abilities that count damage dealt to creatures do not count overkill damage
+Ability Copying/Stealing/Swapping

-Stolen/Swapped abilities refresh as brand new per creature, if the creature loses that ability then gains it back, it’s not reset but instead incremented by a turn
+Stolen/Swapped abilities refresh as brand new per creature, if the creature loses that ability then gains it back, it’s not reset but instead incremented by a turn.

-A passive ability is any ability that is not time based, that is an ongoing effect and can happen an infinite amount of times
+If a creature gains an on first summon ability (or if this is the first opportunity that an OFS ability can be procced), proc it now.

-If multiple abilities conflict (such as multiple on death abilities), the owner may choose the order/which abilities activate
+If multiple abilities conflict (such as multiple on death abilities), the owner may choose the order/which abilities activate.

-If an item/ability does something upon being negated, the “upon being negated” effect itself has true negation immunity

-**True Negation Immunity:** Complete immunity to any possible sources of negation, including sources that negate negation-immune creatures
+Misc.
+Abilities that count damage dealt to creatures do not count overkill damage.
+When two (BOGT) effects happen simultaneously the team with the higher cumulative SPD among all their creatures takes precedence.

 ## Turns
 A “Global Turn” is defined as when all slots on the field have taken a turn, and is brought to a close by the phrase “Turn Reset”